PewPewTorJones/Tor-Jones---NPC-Generator/README.md

 # Tor-Jones---NPC-Generator

-## This generator takes the input of the user for the name and randomly generates everything else.
+## This generator takes the input of the user for the name and randomly generates the age, characteristics, and other attributes that a character may have.
 # Name:

 ```